Semiclassical limit for almost fermionic anyons: Model and main results

 for any bounded continous function $\phi_k\in C_{b}\left (\R^{4k}\right )$.

 Consequently we also have the convergence of the $k$-particles marginals in position and momentum

 weakly as measures. \end{theorem}

-We could also have proved the convergence of Wigner functions, see for instance \cite[Theorem 2.1]{FouLewSol-15}, and the fact that the result does not depend on the choice of function $f$ used to construct the coherent states~\cite[Lemma 2.8]{FouLewSol-15}.
-Likewise, the result is the same with any choice of $\hbar_x,\hbar_p\to 0$ satisfying~\eqref{hbar}.
+The convergence of Wigner functions follows from the Husimi functions convergence, see \cite[Theorem 2.1]{FouLewSol-15}.
+The result above does not depend on the choice of function $f$ used to construct the coherent states~\cite[Lemma~ 2.8]{FouLewSol-15}.
+Likewise, the result is the same with any choice of scaling of $\hbar_x,\hbar_p\to 0$ as long as~\eqref{hbar} is satisfied.
 In our proof of energy convergence it will however be convenient to make a particular choice, and in particular use squeezed coherent states, $\hbar_x \ll \hbar_p$.

 Recall that the semi-classical Thomas-Fermi energy does not depend on $\alpha $, but the Vlasov minimizer does.
 Anyonic features are retained e.g. in the limiting object's momentum distribution~\eqref{eq:tTF}.